eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 (Where `Element` is a generic type parameter.)

-A major goal of Ceylon's type system is support for *reified generics*.
+Ceylon's type system has *reified generic type arguments*.
 Like Java, the Ceylon compiler performs erasure, discarding type parameters from the schema of the generic type.
-But unlike Java, type arguments are supposed to be reified (available at runtime).
+But unlike Java, type arguments are _reified_ (available at runtime).
 Of course, generic type arguments won't be checked for typesafety by the underlying virtual machine at runtime, but type arguments are at least available at runtime to code that wants to make use of them explicitly.
 So the code fragments above are supposed to compile and function as expected.
 You will even be able to use reflection to discover the type arguments of an instance of a generic type.

-### implementation note <!-- m3 -->

-We have not yet implemented reified generics in the Ceylon compiler, and there exists the possiblity that when we get to it, we'll discover that the performance cost of this feature makes it impractical for today's virtual machines.

 ## There's more...